Richmond's Ruby Scoops Ice Cream & Sweets owner wins $20K top prize in Food Network show

 The top prize was $20,000.

-Kamara was one of the six contestants on the Food Network competition show that challenged ice cream makers to tap into their creativity and concoct an original Ben & Jerry’s ice cream flavor of their own.
+Kamara was one of the six contestants on the Food Network competition show that challenged ice cream makers to tap into their creativity and concoct their own original Ben & Jerry’s ice cream flavor .
 The show premiered Aug.
 16 and wrapped up Monday.

 She posted the following on the Ruby Scoops' Facebook page to celebrate her win: